What is a lipoma?

 What is the treatment?

-- Take 1 tablet or capsule daily with food.
+Take 1-2 capsules daily with food.
 Selenium supplements may help to reduce the growth of lipomas.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.